lanrete/HomeCreditDefaultRisk/README.md

 - Understand the different data structure and key columns.
 - To use `feature_importance` from model outputs, we don't need to impute the missing value since Light-GBM can take care of missing values by design.
 But we can't directly use it into the Pipeline, or I hadn't figure out how.
-- <del>Genearte features from `previous_application.csv`.</del>
+- __DONE__ Genearte features from `previous_application.csv`.
 - Generate features from `installments_payments.csv`
-- Feature selection should be performed at different levels.
+- __DONE__ Feature selection should be performed at different levels.
 When aggregating the datasets, mutiple features will be generated for one single columns.
 For example, the `min`, `max` and `mean` value will be generated for `AMT_ANNUITY` at `SK_ID_CURR` level for dataset `previous_application.csv`.
 Only one feature should be kept to reduce overfitting since they all carried similar information.
 We only need to find the one with highest predictive power.
 To do so, we could try:
-  - Use `chi2`, `iv` or similar metrics to evalute predictive power.
+  - __DONE__ Use `chi2`, `iv` or similar metrics to evalute predictive power.
 Need to take care of missing value in this way.
-  - Use `feature_importance` from Light-GBM.
+  - __DONE__ Use `feature_importance` from Light-GBM.
 Don't need to take care of missing value this way.
+- Test if `ByGroupSelector` does improve the performance or not
+- Add customized function for selecting features into `ByGroupSelector`

 ### Current Score & Location on LB